tsooli97/Discord-Spotify-Playlist-Creator/README.md

 **<h1>Simple Discord based Spotify playlist creator</h1>**

 **<h3>Introduction</h3>**
 This project is a Spotify playlist creator that generates playlists based on the Billboard Hot 100 and user input.
-It is triggered via a Discord bot command '/spotify &lt;date&gt;', and utilizes Azure Functions to process the request and create the playlist.
+It is triggered via a Discord bot command (e.g. '/spotify &lt;date&gt;'), and utilizes Azure Functions to process the request and create the playlist.
 The user receives a link to a 100-song Spotify playlist corresponding to the provided date.

 **<h3>Features</h3>**
 **Automatic Playlist Creation**: Generates a Spotify playlist based on the Billboard Hot 100 for a given date. <br>